We are the guardians of professional standards, by promoting learning, innovation, the principles of good development

 We do this on behalf of and with the support of our members, and also with support from the government, the New Zealand public and business.

 Today CID represents more than 45 members, ranging from small community-based organisations to large international NGOs, as well as associate members in business, academic institutions, research organisations and social enterprises.

 CID is governed by a board made up of member organisations.

-We provide platforms and opportunities for our member, their partners and government to network, collaborate and share ideas.
+We provide platforms and opportunities for our member, their partners and the government to network, collaborate and share ideas.

-We also provide surveys, analysis and discussion documents on development and the New Zealand sector.
+We also provide surveys, analysis and discussion documents on development and the development New Zealand sector.